cakephp/docs/en/orm/validation.rst

 Validation rules can use functions defined on any known providers.
 By default CakePHP sets up a few providers:

-1. Methods on the table class, or its behaviors are available on the ``table`` provider.
+1. Methods on the table class or its behaviors are available on the ``table`` provider.
 2. The core :php:class:`~Cake\\Validation\\Validation` class is setup as the ``default`` provider.

 When a validation rule is created you can name the provider of that rule.
-For example, if your table had a ``isValidRole`` method you could use it as a validation rule::
+For example, if your table has an ``isValidRole`` method you can use it as a validation rule::

     use Cake\ORM\Table;